 Trails, jumps and gates are maintained by members.
 We schedule work days and notify you when our membership will be “country keeping”.
 Routes are planned with the land owners.
 Our members will not be riding across your land except during scheduled hunts.

 You are protected in several ways.
 The State of Minnesota Private Lands and Waters, Public Use law was passed to encourage land owners to share their property by stating that you cannot be found responsible for any accident due to recreational use of your land.

 It has been our experience that our activities do not disrupt wild life.
 While deer might run a short distance from the horses and hounds, they return immediately to their familiar territory.
 Our pack has been bred and trained to ignore scents other than the one put down by the drag layers.

 Our membership is hardworking and dedicated.
-Some live in town and others keep small farm operations caring for their own horses.
 All are interested in maintaining the outdoor sporting life both for themselves and others.

 We hope you consider the request of the Long Lake Hounds and that our relationship becomes a long and friendly one.
 Please call any of the following with questions: Nancy Bizzano Jt.
 MFH (612) 859-1160 email@example.com Jon Martinson Jt.
 MFH (763) 242-9477 firstname.lastname@example.org

 Do you have a lot of land or numerous neighbors that would be willing to host a Hunt?
 We are always looking for new country to ride.